codingmusician99/EP-353-ProblemSets_ShradhaGanesh/FinalProject/Proposal/README.md

 ## Title of the Project

-Vocalize -> A Vocoder plugin
+Melodizer -> Program to make your custom-made melody

 ## Summary of project

-My project is about creating a Vocoder plugin using C programming.
+My project is about creating a program that will print out a wav file of a user-made melody using C programming.

 ## Details

-This vocoder will have a carrier setting and a modulator setting along with an interface for determining the bands of frequencies.
-The number of bands will be user-defined.
-It will also have a Formant stretch setting which will also be user defined.
-This is to change the fundamental frequency of each of the bands.
-There will also be an Unvoiced setting so the user can determine how much of the plosives and sibilants will be used in the vocoding.
-An oscillator setting will also be provided with square, sawtooth, triangle and sine waves.
-In addition to this a noise oscillator will also be provided.
-All of the settings will hopefully be user defined.
+This program will take in 10 integer inputs from the user, between 0 and 127 corresponding to MIDI Note numbers.
+This will then be converted to frequencies in order to correspond it to pitch.
+The program will then create a melody and print it out into a wav file which can then be accessed by the user.
+In addition to just ordering the notes to create a melody, it will choose duration of each note, amplitude and envelope shape.
+It may also add some cool effects such as reverb or delay to the final file!

 ## Combining with other course final project?